Aligning your goals with a holistic programmatic strategy.

 Meet the Team.

 This website is operated by AMNET (Amnet, we, us), a digital performance marketing agency and part of the Dentsu Aegis Network Group.
 We believe that the responsible use of data supports businesses growth and builds strong relationships between brand and consumer.
 We are committed to being transparent in our handling and processing of personal data at all times in accordance with applicable privacy and data protection laws.
-This Privacy Notice explains in detail the types of personal data we may collect about you when you interact with us.
+This Privacy Notice explains in detail the types of personal data we may collect about you, or when applicable your authorized representative (herein collectively “you”), when you interact with us.
 Amnet is the data controller of any personal data you provide to us, including in relation to this website (www.amnetgroup.com).
+The California Consumer Privacy Act of 2018 (“CCPA”) provides California residents with rights with respect to their personal information.
+This Those rights are explained below in the Supplemental Information section below (Your California Rights).

 This Privacy Notice explains the following: